Peanut butter cheesecake cookie bars combine soft peanut butter cookies with a creamy cheesecake filling studded with peanut butter morsels.

 Stir those in until well mixed.

-Pat half of the cookie dough into the bottom of an 8×8 pan that you have sprayed with baking spray.
+Pat half of the cookie dough into the bottom of an 8×8 baking dish that you have greased with cooking spray.

 If you wet your hand, it will pat this out really easily and the dough won’t stick.